 Research shows that timely and immediate feedback has a significant impact on learning.
 3. 5 Apps to Transform Teaching and Personalize Learning.
 Continuum of Engagement: From Compliant to Flow.
 The Continuum of Engagement provides the characteristics of a learner as they move from being passive about learning to being in the flow.

 Before reading, please take a moment to subscribe by email or RSS and also give me a follow on Twitter at mjgormans.
 I promise you will find some great information coming your way in the posts that follow…So sign up now and please pass this on with a retweet. – Mike Gorman ( Booking Info – It is time to think about your school or conference needs.
 Are you looking for a practical and affordable professional development workshop for your school or conference?
 I have traveled the country delivering PD relating to technology integration, PBL, STEM, Digital Literacy, and the 4 C’s.
 Personalized Learning Isn't About Isolation.
-Published Online: February 23, 2016 Published in Print: February 24, 2016, as Personalization Isn't About Isolation.
+Published Online: February 23, 2016 Published in Print: February 24, 2016, as Personalization Isn't About Isolation Commentary.

+The Five Tenets of Personalized Learning.
+Cross-posted from the Corwin Connect Blog.
 I did not know what I was doing when I decided to change the way I taught.
 I did not know that somewhere out in the education world there was already a term floating around for some of the ideas I had for change, a term that would capture so many of my ideas in one.
-It was not until a few years of blogging about the changes I had made that someone left a comment on my blog suggesting I learn more about personalizing learning because it seemed like that is what I was talking about.
+Step by Step: Designing Personalized Learning Experiences For Students.
+The phrase “personalized learning” gets tossed around a lot in education circles.
 Sometimes it’s used in the context of educational technology tools that offer lessons keyed to the academic level of individual students.

 Other times it’s referring to the personal touch of a teacher getting to know a student, learning about their interests and tailoring lessons to meet both their needs and their passion areas.
 As with most education jargon, the phrase isn’t fixed, but it usually connects to the idea that not all students need the same thing at the same time.
+It implies choice, multiple pathways to learning, many ways to demonstrate competency and resists the notion that all students learn the same way.
+Educator Mia MacMeekin has put together a clear infographic highlighting some of the ways teachers design “personalized” curriculum.
 What Do We Really Mean When We Say ‘Personalized Learning’?
 The idea of personalized learning is seductive – it implies moving away from the industrialized form of education that pumps out cookie-cutter students with the same knowledge and skills.

 After decades of this approach, it is clear that all children don’t learn the same way and personalization seems to honor those differences.
 However, that term has taken on several different meanings.
 “When you say personalization, what do you mean by that?”
 Asked Diana Laufenberg, director of Inquiry Schools and a former teacher at Science Leadership Academy in Philadelphia.
+“It’s not a word that always means the same thing.”
 Continuum of Voice: What it Means for the Learner.
 Voice gives learners a chance to share their opinions about something they believe in.
 We adapted the Continuum of Voice chart we used from research from Toshalis and Nakkula at the Students at the Center in our post Learner Voice Demonstrates Commitment to Building Agency.